GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S3E5 - From Lesson to Course Planning.md

 ## Challenge 9 - Apply (5 min)

 Articulate a goal of good teaching practice that you are ready to apply for your next training

 ---

-## Wrapping-up

-What did you learn in this session?
-- One person at a time, no repetition

-## Time to relax!

----
 $$$